XIII (Mushroomhead album)

 XIII is the fourth studio album by American heavy metal band Mushroomhead, released on October 14, 2003.
-The album reached No. 40 on the Billboard 200 and sold 400,000 copies worldwide making it the band's most successful album to date.
-It is the second Mushroomhead album to be distributed through a major label, and it was also the debut release for then-new guitarists Bronson and Gravy, as well as turntablist/sampler Stitch.
+The album reached No. 40 on the Billboard 200.
+By 2006, it had sold 177,000 copies in the United States and 400,000 copies worldwide, making it the band's most successful album to date.
+It is the second Mushroomhead album to be distributed through a major label, and it was also the debut release for then-new guitarists Bronson (who previously appeared on the band's prior album M3 as turntablist/sampler) and Gravy, as well as turntablist/sampler Stitch.

 XIII includes the single "Sun Doesn't Rise".
 Its music video was directed by Vincent Marcone.
 The video aired frequently on Headbangers Ball upon release.
 The track "Sun Doesn't Rise" was also featured on the Freddy vs. Jason soundtrack.

 Reception

-The album received positive reviews, with critics stating that it was a much more improved version of XX.
-It could be seen as the first major release of Mushroomhead to review, as XX was only a compilation album featuring songs from their past 3 self-released albums.
+The album received positive reviews, with critics stating that it was an improved version of XX.
+It could be seen as the first major release of Mushroomhead to review, as XX was only a compilation album featuring songs from their previous three self-released albums.
 Some critics complimented on Mushroomhead's extensive use of piano solos and various other instruments.

 In 2018, the album was ranked at No. 20 on Revolver's list of "20 Essential Nu-Metal Albums".